-- G. Deflection tests shall be performed by the Contractor on all flexible and semi-rigid wastewater pipes based on the 30 TAC § 217 standards. - H. The deflection test must be accurate to within +/- 0.2% deflection.
-The test shall be conducted after the final backfill has been in place for at least 30 days.
+- v.
+When mains are air tested, manholes are to be tested separately by exfiltration or vacuum method in accordance with Section 3200 of these Specifications. - D. Deflection Test - i.
+Deflection tests shall be performed by the Contractor on all flexible and semi-rigid wastewater pipes based on the 30 TAC § 217 standards. - ii.
+The deflection test must be accurate to within +/- 0.2% deflection.
+The test shall be conducted after the final backfill has been in place at least 30 days.
 No pipe shall exceed a deflection of five percent.
 If a pipe should fail to pass the deflection test, a second test shall be conducted to rectify the errors and after the failed area's final backfill has been in place an additional 30 days.
 The tests shall be performed without mechanical pulling devices.
 Upon completion of construction, the Engineer shall certify to the Inspector that the entire installation has passed the deflection test.
 This certification may be in conjunction with the notice of completion required in 30 TAC § 217.14.
+This certification shall be provided for the Owner to consider the requirements of the approval have been met.

+iii.
+Mandrel:

-This certification shall be provided for the Owner to consider the requirements of the approval have been met. - I. Mandrel: - i.
-Testing for in-place deflection shall be with a pipe mandrel or rigid ball sized at 95% of the inside diameter of the pipe. - ii.
-A second test of flexible and semi-rigid wastewater mains 18-inch size and larger, also with a main mandrel or ball sized at 95% of the inside diameter of the pipe, shall be conducted by the Contractor 30 days prior to expiration of his warranty on the Work. - iii.
-All mandrel dimensions shall be per appropriate standard.
-Statistical or other "tolerance packages" shall not be considered in mandrel sizing. - iv.
-The rigid mandrel shall be constructed of a metal or a rigid plastic material that can withstand 200 psi without being deformed.
-The mandrel shall have nine or more "runners" or "legs" as long as the total number is an odd number.
+- Testing for in-place deflection shall be with a pipe mandrel or rigid ball sized at 95% of the inside diameter of the pipe. - A second test of flexible and semi-rigid wastewater mains 18-inch size and larger, also with a main mandrel or ball sized at 95% of the inside diameter of the pipe, shall be conducted by the Contractor 30 days prior to expiration of his warranty on the Work. - All mandrel dimensions shall be per appropriate standard.
+Statistical or other "tolerance packages" shall not be considered in mandrel sizing. - The rigid mandrel shall be constructed of a metal or a rigid plastic material that can withstand 200 psi without being deformed.
+The mandrel shall have nine or more "runners" or "legs" as long as the total number is an odd number. - The barrel section of the mandrel shall have at least 75% of the inside diameter of the pipe. - A proving ring shall be provided and used for each size mandrel in sue. - Contractor shall submit his proposed main mandrels or testing balls to the Engineer or Inspector for concurrence prior to testing the main.

-- v.
-The barrel section of the mandrel shall have at least 75% of the inside diameter of the pipe. - vi.
-A proving ring shall be provided and used for each size mandrel in sue. - vii.
-Contractor shall submit his proposed main mandrels or testing balls to the Engineer or Inspector for concurrence prior to testing the main. - viii.
-Test(s) must be performed without mechanical pulling devices and must be witnessed by the Engineer or Inspector. - ix.
-Any deficiencies noted shall be corrected by the Contractor and the test(s) shall be redone. - x.
+- Test(s) must be performed without mechanical pulling devices and must be witnessed by the Engineer or Inspector. - Any deficiencies noted shall be corrected by the Contractor and the test(s) shall be redone. - iv.
 Test Reports: Submit reports from tests in accordance with relevant standards.

-- 3.1 MEASUREMENT: Unless shown on the drawings or called out within the specifications as a pay item, the air, infiltration, exfiltration, and deflection testing quantities shown or described are for information purposes only.
-No separate measurement for these testing procedures will be made by the Contractor for this work. - 3.2 PAYMENT: Unless specified as a pay item, the air, infiltration, exfiltration, and deflection settlement testing will not be paid for directly but will be subsidiary to the pertinent items associated with construction activities.
-No separate payment will be made to the Contractor for this work.
+- 3.1 MEASUREMENT: Unless shown on the Drawings or called out within the Specifications as a pay item, the air, infiltration, exfiltration, and deflection testing quantities shown or described are for information purposes only.
+No separate measurement for these testing procedures will be made by the Contractor for this Work. - 3.2 PAYMENT: Unless specified as a pay item, the air, infiltration, exfiltration, and deflection settlement testing will not be paid for directly but will be subsidiary to the pertinent items associated with construction activities.
+No separate payment will be made to the Contractor for this Work.